Usui Policies and Procedures

 Generally, employees who terminate their employment (voluntary/involuntary) will receive pay for unused vacation.
 “Unused vacation” refers to the amount of vacation earned less any vacation taken through the date of termination.
 An employee who terminates before becoming eligible for vacation will not receive vacation pay.
 Partial anniversary service will not be considered, nor prorated, for vacation allowance.

-For this purpose, immediate family is defined as a spouse, parent (step-parent), child (step-child), brother/sister (step-brother/sister), grandparent, grandchild, parent-in-law, son/daughter-in-law, brother/sister-in-law, or legal dependent.
 In the event of a death in the immediate family, employees will be granted up to three (3) consecutive days leave, with pay.
+Immediate family (half, step, or equivalent) is defined as spouse, parent (in-law) , child (in-law), brother/sister (in-law), grandparent, grandchild, or legal dependent.

-In the event of the death of a relative not listed above or a friend, the Company will make every effort to allow employees to take vacation or unpaid leave.
+In the event of the death of a relative not listed above or a friend, the Company will make every effort to allow employees to take vacation or unpaid leave (1 day).

 Employees requesting bereavement leave should be prepared to provide proof of the death in the form of a copy of the death certificate, or certified copy of the coroner’s report, certification of attendance at a funeral service signed by a representative of the funeral home including the name, telephone number, and address of the funeral home.